-Boron is found in both crystalline and amorphous forms.
+Boron is found in crystalline and amorphous forms.
 The first is a brown-black-black powder, and the other is silver-gray-black.
-It has a metallic shine and is very similar to diamond in hardness.
+It has a metallic shine and is very similar to a diamond in hardness.

 Amorphous Boron slowly oxidizes in the air at room temperature and self-ignites at 800 degrees Celcius.
 Boron and hydrochloric or hydrofluoric acids will not work if the items are boiled for long periods.

 Because it is difficult to prepare pure Boron, elemental Boron is very rare and poorly studied.
-Studies of “boron,” however, are limited to samples with small amounts of carbon.
-The chemical behavior and properties of Boron are similar to silicon, but more so than aluminum.
+However, studies of “boron” are limited to samples with small amounts of carbon.
+Boron’s chemical behavior and properties are similar to silicon but more than aluminum.